 Current Associate Degree Students Applying to the BFA Programs:

 Students in their second year of the associate's degree who expect to complete by the end of the spring semester must submit an application to Pratt's admissions office to be considered for the BFA.
-Acceptance is not guaranteed.
+A cumulative Pratt GPA of 2.7 by the end of the fall semester of the sophomore year is required.
+Your acceptance is contingent on your maintaining your grades in your final semester.
 It is based on the portfolio and grades in the associate's degree program.
 Make sure you submit work from all courses taken so that your portfolio reflects your skills.

 The application deadline to the BFA programs is March 1, but we suggest submitting your online application at least a month earlier and submitting all your documents by March 1.